|Build your knowledge.|

 One of EiE’s crowning achievements is our Professional Development (PD) program.
 Elementary educators who come into our workshops knowing almost nothing about engineering leave feeling like EiE experts.
 But as much as our PD staff would love to show every single teacher the best practices to implement EiE, they can’t be everywhere at once.
 So when a district or school needs to prepare many teachers to implement EiE and provide the long-term support they know their teachers need, they send their professional development providers to one of our Teacher Educator Institutes.

 Teacher Educator Institutes (TEIs) use a “train the trainer” model to prepare professional development providers to teach EiE to classroom teachers.
 At a TEI, you’ll learn all about EiE by engaging in the activities from two EiE units with other professionals from all over the country.
+If you register before November 21, attendance is an affordable $450.
 You’ll come away from this three-day experience with

 - the resources you need to effectively facilitate your own teacher workshops,